PRACTICE Coaching Model

 The PRACTICE coaching model is based on Wasik’s seven solution-solving steps.

 The easy to use model can be helpful in situations in which a problem and solution play a central role.
 The development of this model is accredited to Stephan Palmer.
-Alternatives to the PRACTICE coaching model are the GROW, POSITIVE and OSKAR coaching models.
+Alternatives to the PRACTICE coaching model are the GROW, POSITIVE and OSCAR coaching models.

 The first letter of the acronym PRACTICE stands for problem identification.
 This is also the first phase of the coaching process when the PRACTICE method is applied.
 The purpose of this first step is to gain clarity about the problem and to develop an understanding of the situation.